splunk/splunk-operator/docs/AppFramework.md

 Utilizing the App Framework requires one of the following remote storage providers:
    * An Amazon S3 or S3-API-compliant remote object storage location
    * Azure blob storage
+   * GCP Cloud Storage

 ### Prerequisites common to both remote storage providers
 * The App framework requires read-only access to the path used to host the apps.
-DO NOT give any other access to the operator to maintain the integrity of data in S3 bucket or Azure blob container.
+DO NOT give any other access to the operator to maintain the integrity of data in S3 bucket , Azure blob container or GCP bucket.
 * Splunk apps and add-ons in a .tgz or .spl archive format.
 * Connections to the remote object storage endpoint need to be secured using a minimum version of TLS 1.2.
 * A persistent storage volume and path for the Operator Pod.
 See [Add a persistent storage volume to the Operator pod](#add-a-persistent-storage-volume-to-the-operator-pod).